On bounded depth proofs for Tseitin formulas on the grid; revisited: Proof of the Switching Lemma

-By minimality of~$J$ each chosen center~$u \in \supp(J) \cap \chosen$ is either an associated center of a variable on~$\psi$ or is adjacent to such an associated center.
-If~$u$ is an associated center, then either \begin{enumerate} \item the forcing information~$J$ contains information pieces in all directions incident to~$u$ and hence, since~$J$ is locally consistent~$u$, there is at least one edge incident to~$u$ in~$J$, or \item $u$ is adjacent to a chosen center in $S$. \end{enumerate} In either case at most 3 chosen centers are added to~$S_J\setminus \supp(J)$.
-Finally, if~$u$ is adjacent to an associated center of a variable on $\psi$, then this chosen center is in~$S\cup\supp(J)$.
-Hence also in this case at most $3$ chosen centers are added to~$S_J\setminus \supp(J)$.
+By minimality of~$J$ each non-exposed chosen center~$u \in \supp(J) \cap \chosen$ is either an associated center of a variable on~$\psi$ or is adjacent to such an associated center.
+In the latter case we are done.
+If~$u$ is an associated center, then the forcing information~$J$ contains information pieces in all directions incident to~$u$ and hence, since~$J$ is locally consistent, there is at least one edge incident to~$u$ in~$J$.
 The claim follows. \end{proof}

 \begin{corollary} In each stage at most $16t$ centers are added to the set of exposed centers $S$. \end{corollary}

 \begin{proof} A forceable branch~$\psi$ is of length at most~$t$ as the decision trees~$T_i$ are of depth at most~$t$.
 For each variable~$x_e$ on~$\psi$ there are at most~$4$ chosen centers in $\supp(J)$ if the associated center of~$x_e$ is chosen and at most~$4$ non-chosen centers if the associated center is non-chosen.
 Hence~$\lvert\supp(J)\rvert \leq 4t$.
 The statement follows by \cref{clm:size-J}. \end{proof}